nokotamustang/PersonalPortfolio/README.md

 I worked on building the scalable solution for this product, using **AWS Cloud Formation** with **Cloud Development Kit** (CDK) to build a scripted architecture for the pipeline.

-## Account and Billing System + Application For Audio Morphing - 2022
+## Account and billing system - 2022

 This application uses deep learning algorithms to alter audio files.
 The platform is built using Python, PyTorch, and runs on AWS.